Up to 50% off sofas & mattresses — limited‑time deals.

 • Apartment living or smaller living rooms

-• Mixed-height households that share the same sofa
+• Mixed-height households sharing one sofa

-• People who alternate between upright sitting and lounging
+• People who alternate between sitting upright and lounging

 Where it falls short

-• Needs routine fluffing to keep the back looking crisp
+• Needs routine fluffing to stay neat

 Pros & Cons